netscaler/netscaler-k8s-ingress-controller/docs/network/type_loadbalancer.md

         kubectl create -f apache-service.yaml

-    When you create the service (`apache`), the Citrix ingress controller configures `192.217.212.16` as a virtual IP address (VIP) in Netscaler VPX.
+    When you create the service (`apache`), the Netscaler ingress controller configures `192.217.212.16` as a virtual IP address (VIP) in Netscaler VPX.

 6. Access the `apache` service using the IP address (`192.217.212.16`) that you had assigned to the service.
 Use the `curl` command to access the service: